wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/analyzing-data.rst

 Analyzing Data
 ==============

 Once we have data from a characterization run, we can analyze it.
-To launch the data analyzer, click on the ``Launch Data Analyzer`` button.
+To launch the data analyzer, click on the :guilabel:`Launch Data Analyzer` button.

 .. image:: images/launching-data-analyzer.png
    :alt: Launching the data analyzer